PauliCZ44/cestaky-app/README.md

 TODO:

 -   [x] MVP - app cal calc the price
--   [ ] Handle authentication
+-   [x] Handle authentication
--   [ ] Implement the person book list
+-   [x] Implement the person book list
+-   [x] Use geolocation API for distances
--   [ ] Use geolocation API for distances
+-   [ ] Use geolocation for persons and save their initial lcoation to DB
--   [ ] Create documents/pdf from the results
+-   [ ] Create documents/pdf from the calculated results
+-   [ ] Multilanguage support (EN / CS)

 ### Mantine + Vite template